metakev97/Swisscodeclass/README.md

 # Swisscodeclass
 ### Features
 This project serves as an educational resource for data cleaning and preparation techniques utilizing SQL.
 Beginning with the raw club_member_info.csv database, we will systematically explore the necessary procedures to produce a refined and cleansed dataset.
+Let's inspect the initial rows to analyze the data in its original format:

+LIMIT *
+FROM club_member_info
+LIMIT 10

+The result:

 |full_name|age|martial_status|email|phone|full_address|job_title|membership_date|
 |---------|---|--------------|-----|-----|------------|---------|---------------|